Dementia Alliance International

 Dementia Alliance International is a registered non-profit organisation whose membership is exclusively for people with a medically confirmed diagnosis of any type of a dementia from all around the world .
 We seek to represent, support, and educate others living with the disease, and the wider dementia community.
-We are an organization that strives to provide a unified voice of strength, advocacy and support in the fight for individual autonomy and improved quality of life.
+We are an organization that strives to provide a unified voice of strength, advocacy and support for our rights, individual autonomy and improved quality of life.

 As a US Corporation with 501(c)(3) status, donations to DAI by US citizens are fully tax deductible.
 Donations are welcome here…

 We are very keen to represent ourselves in all matters concerning dementia, in the philosophy of “Nothing about us, without us.”
 Many persons with dementia are very capable of representing themselves, or speaking up for those who are no longer able to do so.